Prevter/OpenHack/ABOUT.md

 # OpenHack
 A free and open source collection of hacks for Geometry Dash version 2.2.

+## How to use
+1. Press `Tab` to open the menu.
+2. Activate the hacks you want to use.
+3. Have fun! :D

 ## About
 OpenHack is a free and open source collection of hacks for Geometry Dash version 2.2.
 It is designed to be easy to use and highly customizable, with a wide range of features to enhance the game experience.